Presentations

 Alga of the Year 2010: Batrachospermum

-Algal researchers of the Phycology Section of the German Botanical Society have chosen the Batrachospermum as 'Alga of the year 2010' to highlight its importance of the alga of this group that usually found in clean water of hill streams. english version
+Algal researchers of the Phycology Section of the German Botanical Society have chosen the Batrachospermum as 'Alga of the year 2010' to highlight its importance of the alga of this group that usually found in clean water of hill streams.

 Alga of the Year 2009: Emiliania huxleyi